 Additional program details & gardener expectations:

 - This is a pay-what-you-can program.
-You do not have to contribute anything toward the cost of the garden, but if you are able, we do strongly encourage you to do so to help us be build more gardens for others.
+You do not have to contribute anything toward the cost of the garden, but if you are able, we do strongly encourage you to do so to help us be able to build more gardens for others.
 The cost to build one raised garden bed is about $215 in materials, not including labor.
 Each garden bag is between $10-$15.

 - We can completely build the a raised bed for you or you can help build it.
 Your ability to help construct the bed does not impact whether or not you will be selected, but if you can help build a bed, you will help us be able to build more beds for others.